DanielYWoo/pentaho-di-redis-plugin/README.md

 Pentaho Kettle Redis Plugin
 ====================

-This is an output step plugin to write data to redis cluster.
+This is an output step plugin to write data to a Redis cluster.

 Installation
 ====================